 I was wearing a skirt from a boot sale (£1), a top from Ebay (£2.50) and a pair of boots, again from a boot sale (£3).
 My outfit also includes a cardigan from the charity shop (£2) and my daughter’s old black coat (not trendy enough for her!!).

-My underwear was new to me once.
+My underwear was new to me.
 I draw the line at second hand knickers, but would wear a second hand bra if it was in good condition.
-So, for the princely sum of £8.50 I was ready for the office, and I really don’t think my colleagues would have guessed (in fact I got 4 compliments on the top!).
+So, for the princely sum of £8.50 I was ready for the office.
+I really don’t think my colleagues would have guessed (in fact I got four compliments on the top!).

 My most recent bargain was a beautiful blue velvet cowl necked dress, originally from Dorothy Perkins.
 I got it in the local hospice shop, reduced from £6.75 to £3.50.
 I am hoping for some invitations to a few Christmas parties to give me the opportunity to wear it now – what do you think?
 What have been your best clothing bargains?
 Are you a second hand Rose?